 The Knights of Momus Grand Night Parade was our favorite, with lights and beads everywhere!!
 We watched just off the Strand, (outside of the paid Entertainment Area) and we got SO many beads we couldn’t carry them all!
 We found parking right down the street, and were surrounded by families!

 Best tip is DRESS UP!!
-Wear something that attracts the people on the floats, a crazy hat, a mask, or just look super cute (which is why my 8-year-old had 3 times as many beads as me!)!
+Wear something that attracts the people on the floats, a crazy hat, a mask, or just look super cute (which is why my kids always have 3 times as many beads as me!)!

 Police are EVERYWHERE, mainly just for crowd control!